 Our international program also goes beyond the basic courses in Public International Law and International Business Transactions.
 We offer specialized courses such as China Trade Simulation, Comparative Constitutional Law, Global Regulation of the Pharmaceutical Sector, International Aspects of Intellectual Property, and International Tax.

 Our faculty members are actively involved with the work of our students.
 We believe collaboration outside of the classroom is as important as the classroom experience.
 Many of our faculty members work with students on their law review articles, moot court and mock trial competitions, business plans, or directed independent studies.
 Our clinical professors work closely with students in a rich array of externship programs and "live-client" clinics.
 Internship and externship experiences supplement the traditional classroom experience and often help our students with job placement upon graduation.

 Our students love going to law school in Tallahassee.
-Florida's capital city offers them the chance to try on for size many different legal roles while taking classes.
-Many of our students find part-time employment or internships in one of Tallahassee's 500-plus law firms, courts, the Governor's Office, the Florida Legislature or one of Tallahassee's many state agencies.
+Although it is a relatively small city, Florida's capital city offers our students the chance to try on for size many different legal roles during the course of their law school studies.
+Many of our students find part-time employment or internships in one of Tallahassee's 500-plus law firms, state or federal courts, the Governor's Office, the Florida Legislature or one of Tallahassee's many state agencies.